TradeTracker/docs/docs/tradehistory.md

 It is possible to add a tradingview chart to a trade.
 When a tradingview chart is available, the following icon will be displayed in the trade history table.
 ![Trade History](documentation-images/tradehistoryTradingviewchartIcon.PNG)

+By clicking on the icon, your browser will oppen the tradingview chart in a separate tab.